i-surkov/cis194-exercises/README.md

 ### Special note

-This repository is based on [the original one](https://github.com/stacktracehq/cis194-exercises) that contains test suit for the CIS 194 course execrises, but populated with my solutions.
+This repository is based on [the original one](https://github.com/stacktracehq/cis194-exercises) that contains test suite for the CIS 194 course execrises, but populated with my solutions.

 ### The following is the original description from the [stacktracehq](https://github.com/stacktracehq) repo